Losartan Patient Tips

 How it works

-- Losartan may be used in the treatment of high blood pressure or certain types of kidney disease.
+- Losartan may be used for the treatment of high blood pressure or certain types of kidney disease.

 - Losartan works by blocking the effect of angiotensin II, a hormone that causes blood vessels to narrow (constrict) increasing blood pressure.
 Blocking angiotensin II widens (dilates) blood vessels which lowers blood pressure.
 Losartan also increases the excretion of certain salts from the kidney.